brotherlogic/card_interface/README.md

 The interface to cardserver reads cards and displays them.
+See /cardserver for the corresponding server.